Paul Di'Anno: Battlezone (1985–1989, 1998)

-After the breakup of his self-titled band, Di'Anno formed Strike with DeeRal (guitar) who recruited drummer Bob Falck (who had used the name Sid Falck while playing drums in Overkill) and the Hurley brothers John (second guitar) and Chaz (bass).
+After the break-up of his self-titled band, Di'Anno formed Strike with DeeRal (guitar) who recruited drummer Bob Falck (who had used the name Sid Falck while playing drums in Overkill) and the Hurley brothers John (second guitar) and Chaz (bass).
 The project was eventually named Battlezone, after a name straight from a comic book, upon the vocalist's return to Britain in 1985.
-1986 saw the enrollment of former Lonewolf and Tokyo Blade guitarist John Wiggins.
+1986 saw the enrolment of former Lonewolf and Tokyo Blade guitarist John Wiggins.

 The band's initial line-up comprised Di'Anno, guitarists John Wiggins and John Hurley, bassist Laurence Kessler and Adam Parsons on drums.
 Di'Anno had previously known guitarists John Wiggins and John Hurley from bands such as Deep Machine and Iron Cross.
 Parsons had gone under the stage name A.D.
-Dynamite whilst in Aunt May.
+Dynamite while in Aunt May.
 However, Parsons left shortly after to replace Vince Hoare in the London-based glam band Belladonna (formed by former Hell's Belles vocalist Paul Quigley, with Paul Lewis, Jeff Fox and Neil Criss) and Falck reappeared on the scene in time together with Danish bassist Pete West (Peter Vester) to record the band's first album Fighting Back, written entirely by John Hurley, except the title track which was credited to Bob Falck.

 Battlezone performed a club tour of America in 1987 to promote the début Fighting Back, but musical differences, arguments and physical fights within the band led to the departure of John Hurley and Bob Falck after the first tour.
 According to Di'Anno's book The Beast, Hurley had become an "egomaniac" and the drummer Falck a "liability", so they were thrown out the band.
 Their places were taken by ex-Persian Risk members Graham Bath and Steve Hopgood respectively, following the tour's completion.

 The second album to be released was entitled Children of Madness, and it featured a track entitled "Metal Tears", which is about a man who was unable to have a steady relationship and built a female robot, who he subsequently fell in love with.
 The original idea came from a book titled Clone.
 However, the track received criticism from the media for being very similar to a track (entitled "London") on Queensrÿche's Rage for Order album.

 "Guitarist Graham Bath, who had been recruited to play second guitar, wasn't enthusiastic about touring, so he was fired from the band.
 Pete West, recommended a replacement Alf Batz, who joined just in time to go to New York for the video shoot."
 The video for "I Don't Wanna Know" was played in rotation on MTV in the US.

 Drugs and infighting again put a strain on the band.
 Towards the end of the final tour, most members had quit leaving Di'Anno to complete the tour with a backing band in order to fulfil his contract.